 Firstly.
 Don’t panic, there's always someone who can help.
 We recommend taking the following steps:

 - Make a police report in a local police station within 24 hours of discovering the loss or theft of your passport.

 - Contact the Irish Embassy or Consulate who can give you either;

-Handy tip before you travel: Photocopy or scan a copy of your passport and email yourself a copy too.
-Also, it is a good idea to leave a printed copy with a family member or friend at home, just in case!
+Tip before you travel - photocopy or scan a copy of your passport and email it to yourself.
+Also, it's a good idea to leave a printed copy with a family member or friend at home, just in case!

 Avoid any more mishaps on holiday with our guide to personal security when travelling.
 The best preparation for any holiday is to make sure you’ve got your travel insurance sorted.
 Visit Aviva travel insurance for more information.